top of page

 Humans

 • YOU MUST CARRY YOUR NUMBERED KEY FOB AT ALL TIMES.
 Your KEY FOB keeps track of the number of lives you have.
-(Lives can be subtracted or added at your faction base by a Moderator.)
+(Lives can be subtracted or added at your faction base by a Moderator at your faction base.)

-• Humans must wear bandanas on their arms above the elbow.
+• Humans must wear bandanas on an arm above the elbow.

 • Melee this year will only be acquired through quests, No external melee can be used